 Muramatsu moved from Japan to Kona in 2010 and put every effort into learning about farming.
 He and his wife purchased a Kona coffee farm in Holualoa last year.

-Retired from the Hawaii Community Federal Credit Union Marketing Division, Okahara has served on the Festival Board for twenty-six years.
+Retired from the Hawaii Community Federal Credit Union Marketing Division, Okahara has served on the Festival Board for twenty-seven years.

 The Rittenhouse ohana has been producing award- winning estate Kona coffee since their first commercial crop in 2003.
 He is a Navy veteran and holds a Bachelor degree in Biology.